Other vegetable recipes

 5

 Also, you can choose between putting the squash into the blender to achieve a textured purée or leaving the larger pieces intact.
 It just depends on how you like it.
+If you prefer a smoother jelly, blending is the way to go.
+On the other hand, leaving chunks can provide a unique texture and make the jelly more interesting to eat.

 6

 Once the dish is cold, you can put it in cans or glass jars that are clean.
 Seal the squash jelly in a glass jar and it will keep for much longer.
+Properly sealed jars can preserve the jelly for months, allowing you to enjoy this homemade treat well into the future.
+Make sure the jars are sterilized to prevent any bacterial growth that could spoil the jelly.

 If you want to read similar articles to How To Make Squash Jelly, we recommend you visit our Recipes category.